 If any employee receives a SAR in any format, written or verbal, they are required to immediately pass on the request to the Data Protection Officer via email.
 This creates an audit trail and a timeline for the request.
 This must be emailed immediately to:

-Staff should however encourage the Requester to use the on-line form on the Pacific website so the data subject individual can make the request themselves.
+Staff should however encourage the Requester to use the on-line form on the 0800 Repair website so the data subject individual can make the request themselves.

 Individuals who typically request data include customers who have bought products or services from us, current or former employees, external organisations who request data about customers or current or former employees such as clients, possible employers and landlords.

 Subject Access Requests (SAR) are passed to the person responsible for data protection within our organisation as soon as it is received and a record of the request is noted.
 The person in charge will be the Data Protection Officer who will use all reasonable measures to verify the identity of the individual making the access request, especially where the request is made using online services.